 You may also like: 35 Best Tips for Travelling During Menopause

 Get travel insurance

 Travelling without insurance is foolish and could be a very costly mistake.
-While the cost of healthcare in other countries varies widely, if you need to stay in a hospital, the bill will snowball at an alarming rate.
+While healthcare costs in other countries vary widely, the bill can snowball at an alarming rate if you need to stay in a hospital.

 Travel insurance is relatively inexpensive, so wherever your journey takes you, don’t risk going without a travel insurance policy.
-I use World Nomads, who cover everything from delayed or cancelled flights, to lost luggage or theft, and medical treatment plus repatriation too, if needed.
+I use World Nomads, who cover everything from delayed or cancelled flights to lost luggage or theft, and medical treatment and repatriation, if needed.

-Here are the things that you can do, both as you prepare for your trip and while you’re away, to prevent Delhi Belly spoiling your holiday.
+Here are the things you can do, both as you prepare for your trip and while you’re away, to prevent the traveller’s diarrhoea from spoiling your holiday.

 “Catching a tummy bug while away from home is horrible.
 My worst experience of this was on my first solo trip to Egypt, to Siwa Oasis in the middle of the Western Desert!
 It was painful and uncomfortable for more than three days, and it changed my attitude when it comes to travel.
 Now I always have a supply of Dioralyte and Imodium in my bag, just in case.”

 READ MORE: 6 Stupid Travel Mistakes to Avoid